Turmeric health benefits: Medical uses on skin & other diseases

 Turmeric has been indicated for inflammation in ancient Indian system of medicine Ayurveda.
 Modern science approves this ability of turmeric in inflammation.

 This anti-inflammatory activity may also be attributed to its anti-microbial property.
-Since microbial infections are also causative factor for inflammation.
+Since microbial infections are also a causative factor for inflammation.

 Turmeric is prescribed to relieve inflammations in rheumatism, arthritis, muscle sprains, injuries and surgical incisions.